 3. Turkish Airlines Lounge

 The Turkish Airlines Lounge is divided into seating, work, and dining areas.
 Turkish Airlines’ Business Class passengers can use this lounge along with premium travelers on other Star Alliance carriers.
-This lounge is open from 6 am to 11 pm daily.
-Unlike some other Priority Pass lounges at IAD, this lounge is open to Priority Pass customers the whole duration of the day.
+This lounge is open from 6:00 am – 11:00 pm daily.
+Unlike some other Priority Pass lounges at IAD, this lounge is open to Priority Pass customers for the whole duration of the day.

-The look of the lounge is stylish with a hint of Turkey and there’s a bowl of complimentary Turkish delight at the entrance which you will love (or hate depending on your tastes).
+The lounge’s look is stylish with a hint of Turkey, and there’s a bowl of complimentary Turkish delight at the entrance, which you will love (or hate depending on your tastes).
 The buffet offers good food with plenty of cold items, two hot soups; tomato and lentil, fresh bread, and hot spinach and cheese pastries.
 This food the best spread of any Priority Pass lounge at Washington Dulles.